 It's good useful advice: For instance, there's a great article on “The

-Normalcy Bias,” that discusses why it’s so hard for folks to change
+Normalcy Bias,” which discusses why it's so hard for folks to change

 their mindsets and what to do about it.
 This is just one of seven